Visual-AI/SCD/README.md

 # Performance

-We conduct experiments on two settings, i.e., unsupervised and partially supervised.
+We conduct experiments in two settings, i.e., unsupervised and partially supervised.

 **Table 1.
 Results in the unsupervised setting.** We use DINO features for the initial clustering step and report metrics for semantic accuracy (involving class naming, left) and clustering (right).
 ‘TE’ denotes using the textual enhancement technique.